Houston Police Department – Theft – Stolen Building Materials

 Are Stolen Materials Being Installed On Your Home?
 This article is a must read if you are a homeowner!

-For some time since 1999 have been telling Houston area homeowners to be on the look out should they receive a very low bid on siding or roofing jobs.
-Why?
-Because, I realized that in in some cases siding and/or roofing contractors in the Houston Texas market who, in order to save on the cost of building materials, were using recycled and/or stolen building materials such as siding planks, roofing shingles and tar paper.
+For some time since 1999 have been telling Houston area homeowners to be on the look out should they receive a very low bid on siding, window or roofing jobs.
+Why is this?
+Because, I realized that in in some cases siding and/or roofing contractors in the Houston Texas market who, in order to save on the cost of building materials, were using recycled and/or stolen building materials such as siding planks, roofing shingles and tar paper and more.

 The Houston Chronicle reports about construction theft with their story that is very informative for both business and homeowners alike.
 As reported online and in the press, the local Houston Police Department are actually making arrests of several of those involved.
 Homeless people were hired and paid with cash or drugs to hijack materials from job sites and later companies would “fence the stolen material“, from Wikipedia – A fence knowingly buys stolen property for resale, these are the middleman, working between thieves and the eventual buyers of the stolen building materials, who are aware that the building materials are indeed stolen.
 With these stolen (hijacked) materials, it is likely that the warranty will not be honored by the manufacturer.
 Theft of building materials such as siding or roofing products is something that has been going on for some time.

 This idea of hijacking building materials is nothing new to the construction world, as roofing and siding contractors and subcontractors are familiar with or may have been involved in construction theft for many years.
 The violators had just been getting away with it for a long time, it was overdue and about time they got caught red-handed and stopped in their tracks!